-In the Select Transactions page, select the transactions you would like to monitor from the Available Transactions list, which is a list of all the transactions in the script.
+In the Select Transactions page, select a transaction to monitor from the Available Transactions list.

 a.
-Double-click the book\flight and search\flight transactions to move them to the Selected Transactions list.
+Double-click the check_itinerary transaction to move it to the Selected Transactions list.

 - b.
 Click Next. - 4.
 Set the load criteria.

 In the Set Load Criteria page, you instruct the SLA to take different load scenarios into account.